Struggling with depression?

 I work with clients who struggle with depression to help find ways to help you find your way through the fog and mire.
 Depression is not a character flaw or a sign of personal weakness.
 Unfortunately, it isn’t often possible to make yourself well by trying to “snap out of it.”
 The direct causes of depression are not fully known, what is known is that body chemistry can bring on a depressive disorder and/or your struggle with depression could be due to experiencing a traumatic event, hormonal changes, altered health habits, the presence of another illness, or substance abuse.

-The signs and symptoms of clinical depression are:
+The signs and symptoms of clinical depression may include:

 ~ Persistent sad, anxious, or “empty” mood